Should You Repair or Replace Your Busted Bumper?

 That broken car bumper of yours looks terrible, but there are different ways to repair it.
 Deciding which approach is best is your first step.

-Scratches happen, but shallow ones that dont go all the way through the paint are easily eliminated with buffing.
+Scratches happen, but shallow ones that don’t go all the way through the paint are easily eliminated with buffing.
 This goes for shallow scratches anywhere on your car, not just bumper covers.
 Any auto body shop or detailing center can buff out scratches for you, and this often works well.
-Cost typically varies from $50 to $200.
-You can also buff yourself using an electric automotive polisher ($70) along with the finest grade of auto polishing compound ($20).
-A variable speed 6-in. random orbit woodworking sander ($125) fitted with a buffing pad also works great as a polisher.
+Costs typically vary from $50 to $200.
+You can also buff yourself using an electric automotive polisher along with the finest grade of auto polishing compound.
+A variable speed 6-in. random orbit woodworking sander fitted with a buffing pad also works great as a polisher.

-If youve got a crack or puncture in your bumper thats more than a few inches long, replacement is considered the proper approach.
+If you’ve got a crack or puncture in your bumper that’s more than a few inches long you’re going to want to replace it entirely.
 The damaged bumper cover comes off by releasing hidden fasteners and clips around fenders and neighboring parts.
 Once the cover is removed, then a pre-painted new cover can be snapped on.
 Sounds simple, but there are three challenges you need to know about.

-First, replacement bumper covers arent cheap, especially if you go with a cover made by the original equipment manufacturer (OEM) and factory pre-painted to match your vehicle.
-You can certainly find aftermarket bumper covers for less money, but youll almost certainly have to have it painted to match your car, boosting the final cost.
+- Replacement bumper covers aren’t cheap, especially if you go with a cover made by the original equipment manufacturer (OEM) and factory pre-painted to match your vehicle.
+You can certainly find aftermarket bumper covers for less money, but you’ll almost certainly have to have it painted to match your car, boosting the final cost.

-Second, getting the old bumper cover off without damaging the surrounding body work isnt easy because all the fasteners and clips are hidden.
+- Getting the old bumper cover off without damaging the surrounding bodywork isn’t easy because all the fasteners and clips are hidden.

-And third, even with an economical aftermarket bumper cover, its not that easy to create your own matching paint job.
+- Even with an economical aftermarket bumper cover, it’s not that easy to create your own matching paint job.

 There are two prerequisites to keep in mind as you decide if patching is for you.
 First, there should be no damage to the underlying metal bumper structure.
 If damage to the cover is small, then patching with conventional, catalyzed auto body compound is an option.
 That should even work on a big puncture localized in one place.